Philmasteryeah/FormDesigner/README.md

 # FormDesigner
+- HTML
+- JavaScript
+- JQuery
+- FabricJS
-JQuery, FabricJS, Form Designer, Form Image Designer, JSON Export
+- JSON Export

 With this Form Designer you can upload a Image of a Form and place datafields for further processing.
 You can export the dataset as JSON or SVG.